This framework has been placed with Water to form the action plan for Utilities.

 Produced by the School of Communication and Creative Industries

-CSU entered into the EPC, or Energy Performance Contract, to help improve energy and water efficiency across a range of buildings.
+An Energy Performance Contract helps improve energy and water efficiency across a range of buildings.
 The energy savings calculated in the contract are guaranteed.

 These are the steps involved in the process:

 The energy savings opportunities we've included in our EPC are: